Detecting gravitational waves by emission of photons from charged Weber bars: Abstract

 \section{Abstract}

 In this work, we propose a novel experimental set-up using charged resonant gravitational wave detectors.
-We exploit the semi-classical analogue of the Gertsenshtein effect where the gravitational wave acts as an modulator for the optomechanical system.
+We exploit the semi-classical analogue of the Gertsenshtein effect where the gravitational wave acts as a modulator for the optomechanical system.
 We consider a cavity QED scenario where the Weber bar is placed inside an electromagnetically shielded cavity.
-We observer that when the gravitational wave falls on the Weber bar, it emits photon which signifies the detection of gravitational waves by the resonant bars.
-The frequency controlled spontaneous emission scenario will shed a new light on future generation of efficient gravitational wave detector models.
+We observe that when the gravitational wave falls on the Weber bar, it emits photon which signifies the detection of gravitational waves by the resonant bars.
+The frequency controlled photon emission scenario will shed a new light on future generation of efficient gravitational wave detector models.
+From a detailed strain sensitivity and noise profile analysis, we establish that our proposed detector based on this novel mechanism will be a step forward towards tabletop gravitational wave detection.